 Whatever you decide to do, it will be tricky.
 Inside himself, your supervisor is feeling particularly uncertain and small.
 He has a huge need for appreciation, recognition and respect.
 But unfortunately, he hides behind a mask of megalomania.
 Discussing this point with him ensures that you go home with a problem and not your supervisor or manager.

 When you recognize this, you are in a difficult position.
 When you turn to someone above his pay grade, it can be interpreted wrong very quickly.
 You must therefore come very well prepared.
 As another option you can also use a mediator.
 But you have to know where to begin.

 There is light at the end of the tunnel

-Your action can also be an inaction, where you wait and see your boss blow himself up.
+Your action can also be inaction, where you wait and see your boss blow himself up.
 See the two instances below.

 Secondly, because of his charisma, he will talk very nicely to and about his management and the company.
-He will go at length to accomplish what is asked from him.
-However, when management, even the highest position, makes a decision which he considers is not in his favour, he will go his own way immediately and start looking for another job.
+He will go at length to accomplish what is asked of him.
+However, when management, even the highest position, makes a decision that he considers is not in his favor, he will go his own way immediately and start looking for another job.
 No two ways about it!

 Narcissism is here to stay, so you better cope with it.
 Accept it as the new ADHD or the new autism.
 It is only natural that we like to label things so that they become nice and orderly.
 That bully of a boss you encountered?
 That’s just a narcissist!
 Because once you bombard him to be a patient, he is a lot less threatening.